NateLevin1/flakewatch/README.md

     prefixMd5: string; // provide empty string if no prefix
     tool: string; // the name of the detector (should match filename)
     passed: boolean;
-    failure: string | undefined; // provide undefined if no failure
+    failure: string | undefined; // make sure to md5 hash, provide undefined if no failure,
     log: string | undefined; // any extra logs associated with this individual run. should be somewhat short }
 ```